alexanderdaffara/Object_Detection_with_yolov7/README.md

 Unfortunately, the waymo data files are far too large to be uploaded to git.

 /data contains example images for inference
-/yolov7 contains files downloaded from the yolov7 package https://github.com/WongKinYiu/yolov7
+/yolov7 contains utility scripts downloaded from the yolov7 package https://github.com/WongKinYiu/yolov7

 # Business Understanding